SDXorg/PySD-Cookbook/docs/analyses/data_handling/pandas.rst

 variety of
 sources <http://pandas.pydata.org/pandas-docs/version/0.18.1/io.html>`__,
 including CSV, Excel, SQL, JSON, and Stata, amongst others.
-In this demonstration, we'll read a comma separated value file of global emissions data from the year 1751 until 2011.
+In this demonstration, we’ll read a comma separated value file of global emissions data from the year 1751 until 2011.

 The ``.read_csv`` `method <>`__ gives us options for how we want to